rust-stuco/lectures/week7/closures_iterators.md

 ![bg right:40% 120%](../images/closure_traits.svg)

 * `FnOnce`: Closures that can be called once
+* `FnMut`: Closures that might mutate the captured values
+* `Fn`: All the rest

+---

+# The `Fn` traits

+* `FnOnce`: Closures that can be called once
+  * All closures and functions implement this, can be called _at least_ once
+  * However, closure that are exclusively `FnOnce` can _only_ be called once
     * e.g. A closure that moves captured values out of its body
 * `FnMut`: Closures that might mutate the captured values
-  * These closures can be called more than once
+  * Can be called more than once
 * `Fn`: All the rest
   * Don't move values out, don't mutate, don't capture anything